 Aggressiveness

-Most moderate to highly aggressive.
-Many LPS have potent stings and may produce sweeper tentacles to deliver that sting to their neighbors.
+Most are moderately to highly aggressive.
+Many LPS have potent stinging tentacles and may produce sweeper tentacles to deliver that sting to their neighbors up to several inches away.

 Lighting Requirements